 Continuing with the theme of effortless installation, the SmartLock Door Access Control System can also be easily retrofitted to any existing rack in a data center environment.
 Seamless integration is offered with Legrand rack solutions, creating a system that provides a superior level of security that can be incorporated into the way you already like to run things.

 The SmartLock Door Access Control System also improves workflow management at the rack level through guaranteed regulatory compliance.
-Whether you're working with HIPAA, SOX, PCI DSS 3.2 or SSAE 16 doesn't matter - this is a system that was built with these conditions in mind, creating just one less thing you have to worry about in your quest for data center physical security.
+Whether you're working with HIPAA, SOX, PCI DSS, or SSAE doesn't matter - this is a system that was built with these conditions in mind, creating just one less thing you have to worry about in your quest for data center physical security.

 When you also consider the fact that the SmartLock system remains secure even in the case of a power outage and offers seamless integration with USB cameras, asset management strips, and other techniques to help control workflow, it's easy to see why this is such an important investment that will more than pay for itself over time in peace-of-mind alone.